 What to do if you find asbestos

-If your house was built before 1987, it’s likely to contain asbestos.
+If your house was built before 1990, it probably has asbestos-containing materials.
 Asbestos materials in and around the home are often best left alone if they are in good condition and unlikely to get damaged.

-To remove any friable asbestos, or more than 10 square metres of bonded asbestos from your home, the asbestos removal contractor that you engage must be licensed.
+To remove any amount of friable asbestos, or more than 10 square metres of non-friable asbestos from your home, the asbestos removal contractor that you engage must be licensed.

 Visit www.asbestos.nsw.gov.au for more information.

 What should I do if I find asbestos in the soil at home?